mwibrow/vlnm/docs/source/normalizers/quickstart.rst

 Normalizing a CSV file
 ----------------------

-In perhaps the simplest case, |vlnm| can be used to normalize a CSV file containing the vowel data.
+In perhaps the simplest case, |vlnm| can be used to normlize a CSV file containing the vowel data.

-Given a CSV file
+This CSV file could contain many columns, but for simplicity, it is assumed the file has the columns
-called :csv:`vowels.csv`
+:col:`speaker`, :col:`vowel`, :col:`f1` and :col:`f2`.
-with the columns :col:`speaker`, :col:`vowel`, :col:`f1` and :col:`f2`,
+The first few lines of the file can be previewed as
-which - in its raw form - might start off looking like this:
+follows:

 .. ipython::